EmbeddedSystemClass/ARM-Ports/Kicad-Stamp-Board/README.md

 signal to force power down but this is not used here.
 This single RS232 interface is provided mainly for programming.

+For testing, when the PC serial cable is inserted, the Tx input from that sits at about -6V.
+This triggers the device charge pumps to work.
+The voltages expected are:

+Pin 1 Enable Inv            Gnd
+Pin 2 C1+ (C10)            5.96V
+Pin 3 V+  (C12)            6.12V
+Pin 4 C1- (C10)            3.1V
+Pin 5 C2- (C14)            5.78V
+Pin 6 C2+ (C14)            -0.3V
+Pin 7 V-  (C13)            -5.6V
+Pin 8 Tx in                -6V

 (c) K. Sarkies 15/02/2018